 - Chat with a quit smoking counselor.
 The National Cancer Institute’s LiveHelp service is available Monday through Friday, 9:00 a.m. to 9:00 p.m.
 Eastern time.
 Also available in Spanish.

 - If you’re pregnant, visit Smokefree Women for tips on quitting while pregnant.
-Pregnant women may be at higher risk for severe illness from COVID-19 or could have worse pregnancy outcomes, such as preterm birth, if they have COVID-19.
+Pregnant women are at higher risk for severe illness from COVID-19.
+And, you could have worse pregnancy outcomes, such as preterm birth, if you have COVID-19.
 During pregnancy, it is always important for you to try to protect yourself from illnesses whenever possible.

 It’s Always a Good Time to Quit

 There has never been a better time to quit smoking.
-If you are thinking about or have returned to smoking, recommit to living without cigarettes.
+If you slipped or have returned to smoking, recommit to living without cigarettes.
 Quitting is not easy for most people, but there are things you can do to protect yourself and others during the COVID-19 pandemic: